Dinner and a movie? Yawn.

 Drive in theatre.
 If you have to see a movie on date night, then at least make it an adventure to remember.
 In the city, park the car at Starlight 6 Drive-in.
 It's been a staple since 1949, showing new releases on six screens.
 A $9 ticket gets you two movies.
 The snack bar has typical movie fare, as well as Mexican eats.
 You can also bring your own picnic.
 If you're looking for something to do after a day hike in the mountains, check out Swan Drive-in Theatre in Blue Ridge.

 Time to Wine - Dahlonega.
 Dahlonega is home to five wineries, each worth a visit.
 If you've already done the winery tour (or you want to add to it) then try the tasting rooms on the Dahlonega Square.
-For $20 per person, you can sample three different wines at each of four tasting rooms, all within walking distance of one another.
-There are great restaurants and shops on the Square.
-Hotels too.
+From Cane Creek to Naturally Georgia, there are more than half a dozen tasting rooms and wine shops to choose from.

 Serenbe Playhouse.
 Experience theater unlike any other at Serenbe Playhouse.
 Each performance takes place outdoors, in locations around the community.
-Depending on the performance, you may be asked to bring your own seating or walk within the site with the cast.
-From this season's The Little Mermaid to The Snow Queen, every show will grab you.
-Nosh on dinner at one of Serenbe's restaurants before the show, or enjoy beer, hot cider and specialty cocktails from the concession.
+Now, you don’t even have to bring a chair for the majority of performances.
+From this season's Spring Awakening to Steel Magnolias, every show will grab you.
+Nosh on dinner or go shopping at one of Serenbe's restaurants or stores before the show.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.